 - Color – pure water is colorless; colored water can indicate pollution.
 Colour can also show organic substances.
 The maximum acceptable level for the color of drinking water is 15 TCU (True color unit).

 - Turbidity – pure water is clear and does not absorb light.
-If turbidity appears in the water, it indicates water pollution.
+If turbidity appears in the water, it may indicate water pollution.

 - Taste and odor – pure water is always tasteless and odorless.
-If any type of taste and smell is present, it indicates water pollution.
+If any type of taste and smell is present, it may indicate water pollution.